Mixture of Experts based Multi-task Supervise Learning from Crowds: Conclusion

 \section{Conclusion}

-This paper introduces a novel crowdsourced learning paradigm called MLC.
+This paper introduces a novel crowd-learning paradigm called MLC.
 Within this paradigm, we propose a feature-level worker behavior model called MMLC.
-Based on this model, we develop two truth inference methods: MMLC-owf, which uses oracle worker finding, and MMLC-df, a truth inference framework based on crowdsourced data filling.
+Based on this model, we develop two learning-from-crowds methods: MMLC-owf, which uses oracle worker finding, and a framework MMLC-df based on data filling.
 Experimental results demonstrate the superior performance of MMLC-owf compared to other methods.
 Furthermore, we assess the theoretical upper performance limit of the MMLC-owf method, demonstrating its potential to enhance clustering method selection and validate its strong performance.
-The experiments also validate the effectiveness and stability of the MMLC-df framework in enhancing truth inference methods through crowdsourced data filling.
+The experiments also validate the effectiveness and stability of the MMLC-df framework in enhancing learning-from-crowds methods through data filling.
 Furthermore, we observed that our model exhibited better performance on datasets with a higher number of annotations per worker.
-On real crowdsourcing platforms, workers continuously engage in annotation tasks, resulting in an increasing average number of annotations per worker.
-Consequently, our model holds significant practical value for real-world applications.